ApiLogicServer/Docs/docs/Sample-Integration.md

 ## System Requirements

-This app illustrates using IntegrationServices for B2B integrations with APIs, and internal integration with messages.
+This app illustrates using IntegrationServices for B2B push-style integrations with APIs, and internal integration with messages.
 We have the following **Use Cases:**

 1. **Ad Hoc Requests** for information (Sales, Accounting) that cannot be anticipated in advance.